Beer question

 The beer question is a thought experiment in politics that attempts to measure authenticity and likability in politicians by asking or polling voters about which politicians they would prefer to drink beer with, as in, spending casual time "hanging out" with.
-The question has been discussed as far back as the 2000 United States presidential election, as well as in the context of fictional political works such as The West Wing.
-The question has been criticized for the gender bias implicit in referencing a predominantly male drinking culture, and some have questioned the relevance of likability in choosing candidates for public office.
+The question was polled during the 2000 United States presidential election.
+The question has been criticized for the gender bias implicit in referencing a predominantly male drinking culture and some have questioned the relevance of likability in choosing candidates for public office.

 Synopsis

 The beer question, often utilized in opinion polling, asks respondents a simple question, generally along the lines of "With which candidate would you rather have a beer?"
 The question is generally thought to provide information on how voters perceive some combination of likability and authenticity in politicians, with Erica J. Seifert describing it in her book The Politics of Authenticity in Presidential Campaigns, 1976-2008 as "[combining] a battery of character and personality questions typically asked by academic and professional polling organizations".

 While an op-ed in The Washington Post argues that the beer question is a "shorthand" for likability, Seth Stevenson with Slate claims that the question better measures authenticity, citing Donald Trump as an example of someone who would be authentic, and desirable to have a beer with, but not likable.

 The thought experiment is also found in hiring scenarios, dubbed the beer test, which Carolyn Betts of Mashable described as "In a nutshell, it's when a hiring manager envisions the company team sharing a drink with a potential candidate – and if all goes well, in his or her head, then maybe it's time to shake hands and sign the contract".